Back to Insights

 Cyber security 07/25/2020 - 14:05 by Swathi Raju

-In cyber kill chain cyber security model, the attack is stimulated from a hacker’s perspective against your organization’s existing security defense mechanism that is in place.
+In the cyber kill chain cyber security model, the attack is stimulated from a hacker’s perspective against your organization’s existing security defense mechanism that is in place.
 While simulating an attack and identifying the flaws isn’t the only factor to determine, rather the impact and extent of the detected security vulnerability is to be known as well.
-Also, when a vulnerability is detected then it is implying that your organisation’s data is compromised.
+Also, when a vulnerability is detected then it implies that your organization’s data is compromised.

 There are 7 phases of the Cyber Kill Chain: